 Economics Modules as an Outside Option

 Are you a Warwick student seeking an Economics module as an outside option?
 You should check the Module Pages carefully to ensure you have the required compulsory pre-requisites.
-If you meet the module requirements, you must complete our application form which will be open from 20th May - 10th June 2020 and again from 1st September - 23rd October 2020.
+If you meet the module requirements, you must complete our application form which will be open until Friday 23rd October 2020.

 NOTE: Students studying for an Economics Joint Degree (EconGSD, SMLCEcon, PPE, MORSE, MMORSE) are NOT required to complete this application form, although you MUST ensure you have the required pre-requisites for any EC coded module you register for.
 If you have any questions please contact T.MacSkimming.email@example.comComplete our application form